Who we are

 I founded Anlab in 1992 to honor a personal debt — to my grandparents, parents, and my mentors who sat in these 2 chairs.

 For seven years, my summers were filled with learning the business process from Don and eventually others by attending meetings, learning how to negotiate sales transactions, structure contracts and the crucial roles of banking and finance.
 Admittedly, as a young kid, I found this “schooling” rather boring but mandatory if I wanted to do what I loved, directing cattle and hogs from one area of the Yards to the other.
-After my “graduation” several of my mentors became my family and made it possible for me to graduate from private institutions, Creighton Prep Highschool and Creighton University.
+After my “graduation,” several of my mentors (now like family) made it possible for me to graduate from two private institutions: Creighton Prep High School and Creighton University (undergraduate, Class of 1978).

 At the Yards, I learned about business from men engaged in an industry where fortunes were made and lost, overnight, and my Parents taught me about Life.
 My mother pushed me to study hard and taught me the value of keeping my word.
 I watched my father work relentlessly and listened to stories about my grandparents, born in 1865 and 1867, and the sacrifices they made.